arkency/posts/posts/2018-09-18-3-ways-to-make-your-ruby-object-thread-safe.md

 CMD_HANDLER = MyCommandHandler.new
 ```

-Since your object don't have any local state it can be freely used between multiple threads.
+Since your object does not have any local state it can be freely used between multiple threads.
-It's ok for example to the same instance when processing different requests in a threaded application server such as puma.
+It's ok for example to use the same instance when processing different requests in a threaded application server such as Puma.

-You can assign `MyCommandHandler.new` to a global variable or pass as dependency to objects created in different threads and things should be fine.
+You can assign `MyCommandHandler.new` to a global variable or pass as a dependency to objects created in different threads and things should be fine.

 If someone from your team tries to refactor the code to: